 Dear Family Coach: I'm tired of the PTA and the bake sales and the elementary school theme days.
 I feel like I can't possibly cook another healthy meal or pack a decent lunch.
 I'm exhausted from working, and caring for my kids and my parents.
 Yet I feel an immense sense of guilt when I try to back off some of my responsibilities.
 Please, help me sort out how to keep on keeping on when I can barely make it through each day. — Past My Prime Parent

 Dear Parent: Lean in, because I want to make sure you hear this clearly: You cannot do it all, and you don't have to even try.
 There — I said it.
 As a parenting expert, I can happily report that your kids don't really need freshly baked brownies or your company on every field trip.
 They don't need you to be the class parent every single year, or for you to volunteer to make the class of 36 pinatas for the big end-of-year celebration.
 In the grand scheme of what kids need, these are all at the very bottom of the list.

 Here's what's most important: that you give love, support, a safe home and room to grow.
 Sure, a healthy meal is important.
 But will anything terrible happen if you order a pizza or even go through the drive-thru at McDonald's?
 I assure you it won't.
 Put your feet up and lose the guilt.
 You are doing just fine.

-Dr. Catherine Pearlman, the founder of The Family Coach, LLC, advises parents on all matters of child rearing.
+Dr. Catherine Pearlman is the author of "Ignore It!
+How Selectively Looking the Other Way Can Decrease Behavioral Problems and Increase Parenting Satisfaction."
 To write to Dr. Pearlman, send her an email at [email protected] To find out more about Dr. Catherine Pearlman and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.